LAMP: Extracting Text from Gradients with Language Model Priors: Extracting Text with LAMP

 \subsection{Discrete Optimization}

-Next, we describe the discrete part of our optimization, shown as green in~\cref{fig:lamp}.
-While continuous optimization can often successfully recover token embeddings close to the original, they can be in the wrong order, depending on how much positional embeddings influence the output of the model.
-For example, sequences corresponding to sentences ``weather is nice.'' and ``nice weather is.'' might result in a similar reconstruction loss, however, the first sequence has a higher likelihood of being natural text.
-To address this issue, we perform several discrete transformations of the sequence, and choose the transformed sequence which has both low reconstruction loss and low perplexity (the negative log-likelihood of the sequence under the auxiliary language model).
+Next, we describe the discrete part of our optimization (green in~\cref{fig:lamp}).
+While continuous optimization can often successfully recover token embeddings close to the original, they can be in the wrong order, depending on how much positional embeddings influence the output.
+For example, reconstructions corresponding to sentences ``weather is nice.'' and ``nice weather is.'' might result in a similar reconstruction loss, though the first reconstruction has a higher likelihood of being natural text.
+To address this issue, we perform several discrete sequence transformations, and choose the one with both a low reconstruction loss and a low perplexity under the auxiliary language model.

-\paragraph{Generating Candidates}
+\paragraph{Generating candidates}

-Given the current sequence \mbox{$\vx = x_1 x_2 ... x_n$}, we generate candidates for the new sequence $\vx'$ using one of the following transformations:
+Given the current reconstruction \mbox{$\vx = \vx_1 \vx_2 ... \vx_n$}, we generate candidates for the new reconstruction $\vx'$ using one of the following transformations: